jlabusch/wrms-dash/README.md

 > Also remember that the actual container name, e.g. `wrmsdash_frontend_1`, depends on your environment.
 Use `docker-compose ps` to see what the real name is.

+##### User accounts

 To change a user's password, run `docker exec -it wrmsdash_frontend_1 ./manage.py changepassword <username>`

+Current (pre-WRMS IdP) user model is:

+- Each organisation has a group whose name is the WRMS org ID
+- Client users belong to their organisation's group and no permissions
+- Staff users have the "staff status" and "superuser status" options checked and no groups or additional permissions

 ### WRMS metadata